Step back in time on unspoilt La Digue

 While La Digue is the 4th largest island in the Seychelles, you can wander from one coast to the other in just one hour on foot.
-It takes 30 minutes to cross to La Digue from Praslin, but it will feel as though you’ve entered an entirely different world.
+It takes only 15 minutes to cross to La Digue from Praslin, but it will feel as though you’ve entered an entirely different world.
 La Digue is completely unspoilt and true to its traditional Creole roots.
 There is no worry and no hurry on La Digue.

 When it comes to beaches, La Digue has more than its fair share of showstoppers.
 Anse Source d’Argent is amongst the most photographed beaches in the world.
 It’s a stunner.
 Here, you’ll find pale pink granite boulders studded across silken powdery sands, with a clear ocean ahead of you and the untamed jungle behind.
 Robinson Crusoe had nothing on this.
 It’s the stuff of daydreams and it’s bound to make you swoon.

 While Anse Source d’Argent is the most famous of La Digue’s beaches, there are plenty more pockets of tropical beach to discover.
 The hidden bays and secluded coves scattered along the east coast are as close to private paradise as you can possibly get.
-Anse Cocos, Grande Anse and Petite Anse all are breathtakingly beautiful places to be stranded for an afternoon.
-Anse Patates, the island's northern most point is superb for snorkelling while the shimmering, reef-protected sands of Anse Fourmis, Anse Banane and Anse Gaulettes are sensational sunbathing spots.
+Anse Cocos, Grande Anse and Petite Anse are all breathtakingly beautiful places to be stranded for an afternoon.
+Anse Patates, the island's northern most point, is superb for snorkelling while the shimmering, reef-protected sands of Anse Fourmis, Anse Banane and Anse Gaulettes are sensational sunbathing spots.